Hprairie/tlib/README.md

 - [ ] Build a PyPi package
 - [ ] Create Documentation
 - [ ] Fix associative scan operation in `tlib`

+# References

+This package is partly built on [einx](https://github.com/fferflo/einx), whose copyright has been added into the project and added upon.